Understanding Plantar Fascia will Help You Recover From Heel pain and Foot Pain Faster

 - Is there a pinpoint tenderness at the bottom of your foot, just in front of your heel bone or along the sides of your heels?
 Pain near directly in front of the heel bone is often associated with plantar fasciitis.
 Pain on sides of your heels may be related to a heel spur.
 Having pain in both areas is often indicative of a combined issue.

-What is the Link between Inflamed Plantar Fascia and a Heel Spur?
+What is the Link between Inflamed Foot Ligaments, Muscles, Tendons and a Heel Pain or Spur?

 Though a lot of individuals with plantar fasciitis have heel spurs, spurs aren’t the reason for plantar fasciitis pain.
 One out of 10 individuals have heel spurs, but just 1 out of 20 individuals (5 percent) with heel spurs have foot discomfort.
 A heel spur isn’t the reason for plantar fasciitis.
 But, a chronic or neglected plantar fasciitis can lead to heel spurs.